tyeth/serialfruit-connect-bookmarklet/README.md

 ```
 _(You may need to add the `javascript:` prefix back into the address bar after pasting the code from above, as browsers remove it as part of keeping you safe - bookmarks are not affected by this protection)_

+** You may wish to use the tag @main instead of @v0.0.0.1 etc as that will always be the Latest code, but may therefore break! **

 ## Available User Interface (UI) screens